relay CLI reference

 Build hints

-relay.config.json is read for install_cmd, build_cmd, start_cmd, and service_port when deploying.
+relay.config.json is read for install_cmd, build_cmd, start_cmd, service_port, and optional monorepo fields such as project_root, build_context, and dockerfile when deploying.

 .relay.json